jumphone/Delia/README.md

     # Input:
     # EXP：colname is sample name, rowname is gene
     # REF: colname is cell type, rowname is gene
-    # The expression values of EXP and REF should be log normalized
     # COMBAT: use ComBat to do batch-effect correction (default is TRUE)

     # Result: